thomaschu0321/rumor-seaug-water/VISUALIZATION_GUIDE.md

 # Visualization and Logging Guide

-This document explains the visualization and logging features added to the TAPE framework.
+This document explains the visualization and logging features added to the SeAug framework.

 ---